-Deficiencies in B-12 and folate (B-9) can increase your risk of getting canker sores.
+Eating vitamin-B rich foods may help with canker sores, but particularly B12 and B-9 (folate).
+Deficiencies in B12 and folate can increase your risk of getting canker sores.
 It follows that ensuring you get enough may help.
 Eating a healthy, plant-based diet that provides these important nutrients will keep your immune system on an even keel.

 How to use: If you have a canker sore, take zinc daily in the form of lozenges.
 A regular supplement of this essential mineral may also help.